 “Bourgeois Islam,” Gulf Migration, and Post- National Sentiments

-Manja Stephan-Emmrich is Assistant Professor at Institute of Asian and African Studies, Humboldt University of Berlin.
+Manja Stephan-Emmrich is Junior Professor at Institute of Asian and African Studies, Humboldt University of Berlin.
 She studies cross-sectional area of Islam in the societies of Asia and Africa

 In anthropology, the new urban Muslim middle classes are discussed purely in the context of social engineering.
 Thus, middle-classness, or embourgeoisement, is seen as rooting individuals in state projects of national legitimacy (Jones 2017).
 In Central Asia, the so-called “new Uzbeks” (or “new Tajiks”) are understood as a government-promoted new citizenry that has found its place in these countries’ post-Soviet capitalist order (Trevisani 2014).
 In a rather different way, I also seek to explore how middle-class sensibilities are loaded with post-national sentiments.
 Scrutinizing the concept of “bourgeois Islam” in the context of Gulf migration from Tajikistan, I show how middle-class aspirations are formed, negotiated, and pursued, as well as linked with Islamic cosmologies and an “entrepreneurial piety,” abroad.